Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Mean Mr. Mustard

-John had written “Mean Mr. Mustard” in early 1968, had recorded a demo of it late May 1968 but decided to shelve it for the time being.
-On this day, he decided to resurrect it:
+John had written “Mean Mr. Mustard” in early 1968 and recorded a demo of it in late May that year, but he decided to shelve it for the time being.
+On this day, he revisited the song, and the band ran through a version:

-[…] Lennon revealed some proposed changes to the composition.
+[…] During the rehearsal of the song on January 8th, 1969, Lennon revealed some proposed changes to the composition.
 One change was that the make-shift bridge now contained the repeated lyric “Mean Mr. Mustard, he’s such a dirty bastard,” which was then repeated.
 Also, another verse with a new chord pattern and melody line was premiered.
 This additional verse, which lyrically doesn’t make much sense and includes odd changes in time signatures as was John’s habit, could easily have been an ad lib made up on the spot, but nonetheless the lyrics appear to sound like the following:

 “Man, I’m coming, gonna do you no harm